 The theory that transplanted hair follicles retain their original characteristics.

-Dihydrotestosterone is a male sex hormone and is thought to play a role in hair loss.
+Dihydrotestosterone is a male sex hormone and is thought to be the hormone responsible for hair loss.

-In the DHI hair transplantation technique, hair follicles are extracted individually using a specific tool and are then directly implanted into the recipient area using an implanter device known as a Choi Implanter Pen.
-With DHI, no holes or slits are created before the implantation.
+DHI is a common hair transplantation technique.
+It involves extracting hair follicles individually and then directly implanting them into the recipient area.
+The implantation tool is carried out using a specialist implanter device known as a Choi Implanter Pen.
+With the DHI method, no holes or slits are created before the implantation.

-In female pattern baldness, the hair loss pattern is different than in males.
+In female hair loss, the baldness pattern is different than in males.
 The hair loss is more diffuse across the top of the head.
-A receding hairline and complete baldness is rare.
+A receding hairline and complete baldness are rare amongst women.

-Also known as Follicular Unit Excision.
-It is a hair transplantation technique, where hair follicular units are harvested directly from the scalp using a special tool, placed in a solution to maintain their vitality and then implanted into the recipient area.
-FUE results in very small scars in the form of dots that are located near the graft area which fade gradually over time.
+Follicular unit extraction is a hair transplantation technique in which follicular units are harvested directly from the head, placed into a special solution to maintain their vitality, and then implanted into the recipient area.
+FUE leves minimal scarring, with only a few dot scars left near the graft area.
+However, these tend to fade gradually over time.

-In this hair transplantation technique, a linear incision is made to remove a strip of skin containing the donor hair.
+During FUT, a linear incision is made to remove a strip of skin containing the donor hair.
 Hair is then harvested from this strip and the skin above and below the incision is stitched together leaving behind a scar.
-This scar is also only visible if you wear your hair very short or cropped close to your skull.
+However, this scar is only visible if your hair is very short or cropped close to your skull.
 FUT allows for maximum hair harvesting and can also be performed on people with extensive hair loss.